Difference Between Job Title and Occupation

 Main Differences Between Job Title and Occupation

-1. Job Title is the context-specific term that is used to denote the position of responsibility of the person at that particular time whereas Occupation is the work that an individual does on the regular basis to be paid for the same.
+1. Job Title is the context-specific term used to denote the position of responsibility of the person at that particular time.
+In contrast, Occupation is the work an individual regularly does to be paid for the same.

-2. Job Title helps to depict the hierarchy of a person at the workplace whereas Occupation doesn’t denote any kind of hierarchy.
+2. Job Title helps to depict a person’s hierarchy at the workplace, whereas Occupation doesn’t denote any order.

-3. An alternative meaning for the term job title can be the details about what the job entails whereas the term occupation doesn’t provide us these intricate details.
+3. An alternative meaning for the term job title can be the details about what the job entails, whereas the term occupation doesn’t provide us with these intricate details.

-4. Job Title is the context-specific term whereas Occupation is the broad term that gives the general understanding.
+4. Job Title is context-specific, whereas Occupation is a broad term that gives a general understanding.

-5. Some of the examples of the job titles are chief medical officer, junior lab assistant, senior content writer, etc whereas that of occupation is teaching, medicine, business, engineer, etc.
+5. Some examples of job titles are chief medical officer, junior lab assistant, senior content writer, etc., whereas occupation is teaching, medicine, business, engineering, etc.

 Difference Between Job Title and Occupation